ansible/ansible/docs/docsite/rst/windows_dsc.rst

 Run As Another User
 -------------------
-By default, DSC runs each resource as the SYSTEM account and not the account that Ansible run the module as.
-This means that to access resources that are usually loaded with a user profile like ``HKEY_CURRENT_USER`` with the Registry resource will be for the SYSTEM account.
-The parameter ``PsDscRunAsCredential`` is a parameter that can be set for every DSC resource to force the DSC engine to run under a different account than SYSTEM.
+By default, DSC runs each resource as the SYSTEM account and not the account that Ansible runs the module as.
+This means that resources that are dynamically loaded based on a user profile, like the ``HKEY_CURRENT_USER`` registry hive, will be loaded under the ``SYSTEM`` profile.
+The parameter `PsDscRunAsCredential`` is a parameter that can be set for every DSC resource force the DSC engine to run under a different account.
 As ``PsDscRunAsCredential`` has a type of ``PSCredential``, it is defined with the ``_username`` and ``_password`` suffix.

-Using the Registry resource type as an example, this is how to define a type to access the ``HKEY_CURRENT_USER`` hive of the Ansible user::
+Using the Registry resource type as an example, this is how to define a task to access the ``HKEY_CURRENT_USER`` hive of the Ansible user::

     - name: use win_dsc with PsDscRunAsCredential to run as a different user